antonindurieux/personal-website-offline-/_portfolio/1_accelerometer_anomaly_detection.md

 From all these attempts, the kernel-PCA applied on the power spectrums seemed very interesting although I didn't manage to get my highest scores from it.

 Without getting deep into its implementation, just look at the repartition of the test scores on the 3 first components of the kernel-PCA.
-The color scale is corresponding to the scores affected thanks to my first method:
+The color scale is corresponding to the scores affected thanks to my first methodolgy (one-class SVM on statistical and frequency features):

 ![img9](/assets/images/anomaly_detection_img9.png)

 What is interesting is that the low anomaly scores are concentrated into a small area while high scores are scattered around.
 So with 2 very different methods, we tend to detect similar anomalies.

-An advantage of using the kernel-PCA would be that it require less feature engineering (I just computed the power spectrums of the series).
+An advantage of using the kernel-PCA would be that it require less feature engineering (it is applied to the raw power spectrums of the series).
 On the other hand, it seems difficult to tune its parameters properly.
-By combining kernel-PCA and a local outlier factor, I only managed to achieve an AUC score around O.80.
+By combining kernel-PCA and a local outlier factor, I only managed to achieve an AUC score around 0.80.

 ## 7. Conclusion